carl-steinbach/selenium-scraper/README.md

 adding a proxy.
 The `selenium-stealth` package can optionally be used to further obfuscate the driver using the `enable_stealth` param.

+## Installation

+Install via pip using `pip install git+https://{$token}@github.com/carl-steinbach/selenium-scraper.git`

+Example instantiation of the Scraper class can be seen in the `selenium_scraper.scraper.Scraper.py` module.

 ## Startup

 Start an instance of the driver by instantiating the `selenium_scraper.scraper.Scraper` class.